-With the advancement of technology comes an increasingly efficient and accurate number of ways that you can translate your website content and localize your products.
+With the advancement of technology comes an increasingly efficient and accurate number of ways to translate your website content and localize your products.

 In recent years, a fundamental method has been trending in popularity.
 Companies find more and more ways to integrate it into their business and localization workflows.
 This method is Machine Translation, or MT for short.